 "Mining permit" means a mining permit granted under the Crown Minerals Act 1991.

-"Ministers" means the Minister of Conservation and the Minister of Energy and Resources.
+"Ministers" means the Minister of Conservation and the Minister of Resources.

-"Parties" means the Minister of Conservation, the Minister of Energy and Resources and the Permit holder.
+"Parties" means the Minister of Conservation, the Minister of Resources and the Permit holder.

 "Permit holder" has the meaning as defined in section 2 of the Crown Minerals Act 1991 and includes its servants, agents, contractors and assignees.